Aeroluna/Vivify/README.md

   "b": float, // Time in beats.
   "t": "DestroyPrefab",
   "d": {
-    "id": string, // Id of prefab to destroy.
+    "id": string or string[], // Id(s) of prefab to destroy.
   }
 }
 ```
-`DestroyPrefab` will instantiate a your prefab in the scene.
+`DestroyPrefab` will destroy a your prefab in the scene.

 # SetAnimatorProperty
 Allows setting animator properties.
 This will search the prefab for all Animator components.